exonum/exonum-doc/src/advanced/services/anchoring.md

 #### 9.3.2\.
 Recovering broken anchoring

-After anchoring chain was broken (_Section 9.3_) administrators MUST generate new funding transaction to the new anchoring address and spread it through Exonum blockchain.
-New anchoring chain WOULD be produced.
+After anchoring chain was broken (_Section 9.3_) administrators MUST generate new funding transaction to the new anchoring address and spread it through blockchain.
+New anchoring chain MUST be produced.
 The very first anchoring transaction from this chain would include optional anchoring-recovering data chunk in the data output.

 ## 10\.
 Pushing Anchoring Transactions onto Bitcoin Blockchain